BHMD IS OUR STORY IN 90 SECONDS OR LESS

-The series will feature the stories of great heroes and she-roes like Harriet Tubman, Martin Luther King Jr., Adam Clayton Powell Jr., Thurgood Marshall, Nat Turner, Harriet Tubman, Madam CJ Walker and Malcolm X along with great living legends like Muhammad Ali, Angela Davis and Harry Belafonte.
-Contemporary heroes like Tupac Shakur will be included as well as everyday un-sung heroes in the Black community who have devoted their life’s work to upholding the race and giving back.
+The series features the stories of great heroes and she-roes like Harriet Tubman, Martin Luther King Jr., Nelson Mandela, Thurgood Marshall, Madam CJ Walker, James Baldwin and Malcolm X along with great living legends like Angela Davis and Harry Belafonte.
+Famous contemporaries like Tupac Shakur will also be included as well as everyday un-sung heroes in the Black community who have devoted their life’s work to upholding the race and giving back.
 BHMDs is designed as a crash course in Black history.
 It meets the demands of our fast paced digital age, by using quick cuts and the cinematic savvy of music videos and movie trailers.

 REED R. McCANTS